rs-delve/rs-delve.github.io/_reports/2020-07-06-nosocomial-scoping-report.md

 1. Minimise risk of importation into hospitals

-    1. Consistent and reasonable limits on visitors (varying by local epidemic state)
+    a.
+Consistent and reasonable limits on visitors (varying by local epidemic state)

-    2. Minimise agency/multi-site staffing and staff movements between sites (including hospitals, care homes and other institutions) as practical
+    b.
+Minimise agency/multi-site staffing and staff movements between sites (including hospitals, care homes and other institutions) as practical

-    3. Entry screening, or self-certification, of staff, patients and visitors for signs and symptoms of COVID-19 infection[^53]
+    c.
+Entry screening, or self-certification, of staff, patients and visitors for signs and symptoms of COVID-19 infection[^53]

-    4. Maximise use of telemedicine and remote consultations
+    d.
+Maximise use of telemedicine and remote consultations

 2. Minimise risk of transmission within hospitals
    1. Aerosol/droplet transmission
       1. Requirements to wear surgical/cloth masking by staff, visitors and patients wherever feasible, for source control;
           in addition to staff masking for wearer-protection in specific high-risk settings[^54]

       2. Organise hospitals into COVID-19 stratified “hot” and “cold” zones, or entire hospitals into “hot” and “cold” hospitals if feasible

-        3. Cohort staff to limit physical overlap and movement between zones if possible, i.e., “bubbling”
+	   iii.
+Cohort staff to limit physical overlap and movement between zones if possible, i.e., “bubbling”

-        4. Limits on communal activities for healthcare workers (break rooms, cafeteria) and maintenance of physical distancing
+       iv.
+Limits on communal activities for healthcare workers (break rooms, cafeteria) and maintenance of physical distancing

-        5. Move Multidisciplinary Team and other meetings online as much as possible
+       v.
+Move Multidisciplinary Team and other meetings online as much as possible

-        6. Maximise use of remote consultations for outpatients
+       vi.
+Maximise use of remote consultations for outpatients

-        7. Maintain effective airflow handling systems (acknowledging building infrastructure limits)
+       vii.
+Maintain effective airflow handling systems (acknowledging building infrastructure limits)

-        8. Physical distancing, especially in likely hotspots (e.g., waiting rooms, triage locations, A&E, corridors, lifts, staff lounges, canteens or cafeterias)
+       viii.
+Physical distancing, especially in likely hotspots (e.g., waiting rooms, triage locations, A&E, corridors, lifts, staff lounges, canteens or cafeterias)

-    2. Contact transmission
+	b.
+Contact transmission

-        1. Repeated frequent handwashing for everyone present in facility
+      i.
+Repeated frequent handwashing for everyone present in facility

-        2. Ensuring access to appropriate personal protective equipment for all staff
+      ii.
+Ensuring access to appropriate personal protective equipment for all staff

-        3. Training on donning and doffing personal protective equipment (e.g., masks, gowns, gloves, visors), and mandating staff use as appropriate
+      iii.
+Training on donning and doffing personal protective equipment (e.g., masks, gowns, gloves, visors), and mandating staff use as appropriate

-        4. Reduced sharing of equipment (e.g., computer keyboards)
+      iv.
+Reduced sharing of equipment (e.g., computer keyboards)

-        5. Expanded and improved environmental cleaning procedures (including exploring novel methods such as UV light, antiviral surfaces, optimum surfaces)
+      v.
+Expanded and improved environmental cleaning procedures (including exploring novel methods such as UV light, antiviral surfaces, optimum surfaces)

 3. Minimise risk of outbreak occurrence and expansion within hospital

-    1. Active clinical surveillance of patients for the development of COVID-19 infection
+    a.
+Active clinical surveillance of patients for the development of COVID-19 infection

-    2. Prompt isolation, testing, investigation and contact tracing of infected healthcare workers
+    b.
+Prompt isolation, testing, investigation and contact tracing of infected healthcare workers

-    3. Prompt quarantine of healthcare workers and patients with significant exposure to known cases, and self-monitoring for those with lesser exposure
+    c.
+Prompt quarantine of healthcare workers and patients with significant exposure to known cases, and self-monitoring for those with lesser exposure

-    4. Rapid and standardised outbreak investigations and reporting, including root-cause analysis
+    d.
+Rapid and standardised outbreak investigations and reporting, including root-cause analysis

-    5. Provision of sick leave without penalty or prejudice based on symptoms (including contract staff)
+    e.
+Provision of sick leave without penalty or prejudice based on symptoms (including contract staff)

 4. Minimise risk of exportation from hospitals

-    1. Testing/quarantining of patients being discharged to own home or institutional care
+    a.
+Testing/quarantining of patients being discharged to own home or institutional care

 The simultaneous use of overlapping infection control measures has made